bradygaster-zz/extending-vscode-talk/readme.md

 6. Once these changes are made, debug the extension.
 During the debugging session, create a new text file and enter a phrase like "NTK Slovenia is a great Microsoft conference" and note how the desired words are decorated.

 ## Publishing extensions to the Visual Studio Marketplace

+Publishing extensions, and updating them, is as easy as running the VSCE command included with the [Visual Studio Code Extension Manager](https://www.npmjs.com/package/vsce) npm package.

+### Packaging extensions using vsce

+1. Hit **Ctrl-\`** to open the integrated terminal window.

+1. Check the `version` property in the extension folder's `package.json` file to make sure the version is desirable.

+1. Enter the command `vsce package` in the root of the extension project's workspace.
+Note that a file with the filename format `{extension-name}-{version}.vsix` will be created.

+    > Note: If you haven't customized the README.md file in the extension root you'll see an error message.
+The README.md file will be used to inform your potential users what value your extension offers them, so take time to customize it.

+### Publishing extensions to the marketplace

+1. Login to the marketplace using your Microsoft account.
+The URL format should be `https://marketplace.visualstudio.com/manage/publishers/{your-publisher-name}`

+1. Show the slides on publishing an extension (or updating it to a new version) in the PowerPoint deck in this repository, then walk through the process with the extension you build during the session.

+    > Note: If you chose a name for your demo extension that's unavailable, rename it in the `package.json` file, re-tun `vsce package`, and re-publish it.

+### Installing your extension

+1. Open the **Extensions** palette in VS Code.
+1. Search for the name of your extension.

+    > Note how the `changelog.md` file is reflected on the `CHANGELOG` tab in the **Extensions** palette.
+Point out that **every version update should have an entry** and stress that potential customers will use this to determine how confident they are that you'll keep them informed.

+1. Install it!